unnc-idl-ucc/Scences-OpenDS/README.md

 # Scenes-OpenDS

-Built Scenes to support for our user studies in 2019.
+Scenes, which were used to conduct user studies, were released.

 Directory
 =========